0

 Step 1: Assessing the Team and Project

 What are the team’s technical strengths?
 What are the project’s complexities and weak points?
-Has a specific metric been created to say a project is successful or not?
+Has a specific metric been created to say whether a project is successful?

 These are 200 questions that need to be answered before starting a Big Data project.
-To get a well-rounded view of the team and their abilities, we have each member of the team fill out an in-depth survey.
-This gives us a starting point of where the team is and where there needs to be improvement.
+To get a well-rounded view of the team and their abilities, we have each team member fill out an in-depth survey.
+This gives us a starting point of where the team is and where there needs improvement.
 It allows us to focus on the parts that must be fixed before starting the project or be addressed during the training.

 Step 2: Use Case Evaluation

 We start helping your team at the very beginning of the project.
 We help your team understand how designing a Big Data solution is a very different animal than small data.
-Before you start writing a line of code in a Big Data project, you need to understand the use case deeply.
-We go over the use case(s) in great depth with team and stakeholders.
+Before you start writing a line of code in a Big Data project, you must deeply understand the use case.
+We thoroughly review the use case(s) with the team and stakeholders.
 We ask the questions that your team doesn’t know to ask yet.
 We look for potential blockers and portions where the difficulty spikes.
 Planning at this stage pays off by not having to rewrite later on.

 Step 3: Management and Technical Training

 Next, the teams are trained in Big Data technologies.
 This doesn’t just apply to the technical teams.
-We also train the management team.
+We also teach the management team.

-Management training is a key piece of the puzzle.
-Poor management of Big Data projects and teams is one of the common recipes for failure.
+Management training is a crucial piece of the puzzle.
+Poor management of Big Data projects and teams is one of the standard recipes for failure.
 Managers need to know that a Big Data project is vastly different and more complex than a small data project.
 They need to learn what is possible and what’s available in the Big Data ecosystem.
-They need to know the basic steps to creating a Big Data solution and the iterative approach that’s required.
+They need to know the basic steps to creating a Big Data solution and the required iterative approach.

-Next, the technical team needs the knowledge of how to create data pipelines with Big Data technologies like Hadoop and Spark.
+Next, the technical team needs to know how to create data pipelines with Big Data technologies like Hadoop and Spark.
 This comes in the form of an in-depth and hands-on class on Big Data technologies.

 Step 4: Architecture Review and Evaluation

-Now that both the management and technical teams are trained in Big Data, we move on to choosing the right technologies for the job.
-We do this by leading a meeting to talk about the use case and choose the technologies.
-Changing a box or technology on a whiteboard is vastly cheaper than changing it in code.
+Now that the management and technical teams are trained in Big Data, we move on to choosing the right technologies for the job.
+We lead a meeting to discuss the use case and determine the technologies.
+Changing a box or technology on a whiteboard is cheaper than changing it in code.
 Because the teams have been trained, they are active participants in the meeting; they’re using their domain knowledge and newly acquired Big Data skills to think through the solution.

 Step 5: Project Planning and Phases

 Once the technologies have been chosen, the project plan can be created.
-This is another time where a Big Data project is very different than a small data project.
-Taking your team from no Big Data skills to creating a complex data pipeline is a common recipe for failure.
+This is another time when a Big Data project differs significantly from a small data project.
+Taking your team from having no Big Data skills to making a complex data pipeline is a standard recipe for failure.
 You have to break the plan down into smaller and more manageable pieces.
 This allows the team to build momentum and build upon previous successes or the next phase of the project.
-We call this planning crawl, walk, and run.
+We call this planning to crawl, walk, and run.

 Step 6: Programming and Architecture Support